State and Local Policy Database

 Transportation and Land use Integration: No policy in place or proposed.

-Transportation and Land Use Integration: Smart growth strategies in Oklahoma have been adopted on a local basis (Link).
+Transportation and Land Use Integration: We were unable to find information indicating smart growth policies at the state level.
+However, smart growth strategies in Oklahoma have been adopted on a local basis (Link).

 Transportation and Land use Integration: Oregon has a long history of leadership on land use planning.
 Oregon has stringent regulations regarding the creation and use of comprehensive plans in land-use planning.
 The State Department of Land Use and Conservation regulates local governments, special districts and state agencies undertaking land-use changes.
 Each municipality must develop a local comprehensive plan and all plans must be based on the state’s 19 planning goals, which include improving upon existing transportation facilities and providing effective transportation and mass transit facilities for high-density communities.